daramayo90/Indigo-Markdown-Editor-Challenge/README.md

 To submit your solution please create a **private** repository on GitHub, upload your code, and invite [@mrloh](https://github.com/mrloh/) as a collaborator.

+# Solution Provided

+- Preloaded data using Context Provider
+- Auto-generate line numbers every time the 'enter' key is pressed
+- Ability to use 'tab' key in the markdown editor
+- Styles given to Markdown and Preview components
+- Project organized in corresponding folders